Skip to main content

 Vitamin D, produced by our bodies when the skin is exposed to sunlight, is essential to our health for a number of reasons:

-Many foods including milk, orange juice, milk alternataives, and many brands of cereal are fortified with Vitamin D. It is found in many nutritional supplements.
+Many foods, including milk, orange juice, milk alternatives, and many brands of cereal, are fortified with Vitamin D. It is found in many nutritional supplements.
 Speak with a medical professional first, though.
 Overdoing supplements can lead to kidney problems and other health issues.
 However, the best way for our bodies to process Vitamin D is through some sun exposure.
 Some researchers advise about 15 minutes per day for fair-skinned people; more darker-skinned, the elderly, or the overweight.